Technology and Code ARTICLE

 FluentDNA: Nucleotide Visualization of Whole Genomes, Annotations, and Alignments

-- 1Royal Botanic Gardens Kew, Jodrell Laboratory, Richmond, VA, United Kingdom
+- 1Royal Botanic Gardens Kew, Jodrell Laboratory, Richmond, United Kingdom

 - 2School of Biological and Chemical Sciences, Queen Mary University of London, London, United Kingdom